 Sharpen your organic chemistry skills with questions on functional groups, reactions, structures, and nomenclature!

 Test your knowledge of organic chemistry concepts including functional groups, IUPAC nomenclature, reaction types, and structure identification.
+If you need to brush up on the basics first, try our fundamental compound naming quiz to build a solid foundation.

 Functional groups are specific groups of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Understanding these groups is the first step toward mastering more complex topics like how atoms bond in organic structures.

 | Functional Group | Structure | Example |